Pre-Grooming Health Checks for Cats

 Paw, Claw, and Joint Examination

-With your detective hat firmly in place, it’s time to investigate your cat’s paws, claws, and joints.
+With your detective hat firmly in place, it is time to investigate your cat’s paws, claws, and joints.
 Remember, these are the tools of the trade for a cat’s daily escapades, from scratching that itch behind their ear to launching off the sofa like a furry missile.
 It is important to ensure these parts stay in A1 condition, so here’s how to play podiatrist.

 Ponder of your kitty’s paws as the foundation of a temple—you want them solid, without cracks or damage.
 Gently press on each paw pad and look between the toes for any signs of cuts, thorns, or pebbles that might have hitchhiked in on their last adventure.
 A pink and plump paw pad indicates good health, while any signs of limping or resistance when you touch their paws could point to discomfort.